Main content

 Edit Entry Click an entry from the Dashboard to load it into the Entry page.
 All fields are editable.
 Saving increments the revision number.

 Duplicate Pre-fills a new entry from the source entry's data, including tags, fields, and comments.
-You assign a new Ref ID.
+You assign a new Job Number.

 Repeat Job Same as duplicate, but clears the Comments field and resets the status to the first pipeline stage.
 Ideal for recurring orders.